What is Cosine similarity?

 1 2 3 4 5 6 7 8 |

-# Define the documents doc_Imran Khan = "Mr. Imran Khan win the president seat after winning the National election 2020-2021.
+# Define the documents doc_Imran Khan = "Mr. Imran Khan won the president seat after winning the National election 2020-2021.
 Though he lost the support of some republican friends, Imran Khan is friends with President Nawaz Sharif" doc_election = "President Imran Khan says Nawaz Sharif had no political interference is the election outcome.
-He claimed President Nawaz Sharif is a friend who had nothing to do with the election" doc_Nawaz Sharif = "Post elections, Vladimir Nawaz Sharif win the president seat of Russia.
-President Nawaz Sharif had served as the Prime Minister earlier in his political career" documents = [doc_Imran Khan, doc_election, doc_Nawaz Sharif] |
+He claimed President Nawaz Sharif is a friend who had nothing to do with the election" doc_Nawaz Sharif =

-If we want to compute the cosine similarity, first of all we will count the total words in document A, B, and C. The CountVectorizer or the TfidfVectorizer from scikit learn lets us compute this.
+If we want to compute the cosine similarity, first of all, we will count the total words in document A, B, and C. The CountVectorizer or the TfidfVectorizer from scikit learn lets us compute this.
 The output of this comes as a sparse_matrix.

-Here, its not compulsory but let’s convert it to a pandas dataframe to see the word frequencies in a tabular format.
+Here, it’s not compulsory but let’s convert it to a pandas dataframe to see the word frequencies in a tabular format.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 |

-# Let’s begin with Scikit Learn from sklearn.feature_extraction.text import CountVectorizer import pandas as pd # Here, we are Creating the Document Term Matrix count_vectorizer = CountVectorizer(stop_words='english') count_vectorizer = CountVectorizer() sparse_matrix = count_vectorizer.fit_transform(documents) # Not compulsory and OPTIONAL: Converting the Sparse Matrix to a Pandas Dataframe, but you can use it if you want to see the word frequencies in a tabular form. doc_term_matrix = sparse_matrix.todense() df = pd.DataFrame(doc_term_matrix, columns=count_vectorizer.get_feature_names(), index=['doc_Imran Khan', 'doc_election', 'doc_Nawaz Sharif']) df |
+# Here, we are Creating the Document Term Matrix count_vectorizer = CountVectorizer(stop_words='english') count_vectorizer = CountVectorizer() sparse_matrix = count_vectorizer.fit_transform(documents) # Not compulsory and OPTIONAL: Converting the Sparse Matrix to a Pandas Dataframe, but you can use it if you want to see the word frequencies in a tabular form. doc_term_matrix = sparse_matrix.todense() df = pd.DataFrame(doc_term_matrix, columns=count_vectorizer.get_feature_names(), index=['doc_Imran Khan', 'doc_election', 'doc_Nawaz Sharif']) df |

 Doc-Term Matrix